Internationally renowned

 The costs for labia reconstruction depend on the type and duration of the procedure and range between EUR 3,000 and EUR 12,000.

-If the procedure is being performed under twilight sedation or general anesthesia, the anesthetist fees are charged in addition to the usual cost of the surgery.
+If the procedure is being performed under general anesthesia, the anesthetist fees are charged in addition to the usual cost of the surgery.

 The fee for the operation must be settled before the day of the surgery.
 A deposit of EUR 500 is required to secure an appointment for surgery Operating time and costs.